China launches ban on smoking in public venues

-Tobacco kills more than a million people each year in China, where some brands can be purchased for as little as three yuan (46 US cents).
+Tobacco kills more than a million people each year in China, where some brands can be purchased for as little as CNY 3 (46 US cents).
 Chinese and foreign experts say the number of smoking deaths could triple by 2030.

 Beijing dragged its feet in adopting the ban -- its takes effect four months after the expiration of a deadline set by the World Health Organisation Framework Convention on Tobacco Control, which China signed five years ago.